MrSponti/s2cmd/README.md

        Instruction: >>livingroom:light:mainlight:on<<
     mapped command: >>press buttonWZon<<
     send to target: pimatic:80 pimatic press buttonWZon

                Say: pimatic ...
 ```
 The example above shows the result of the spoken text `pimatic - schalte im Wohnzimmer das Licht ein`.
 The spoken text is translated by using the Google Cloud Speech API and afterwards parsed through a filter creating the command `livingroom:light:mainlight:on`.
-After mapping the instruction to a pimatic action string, using a the mapping table defined in **'config.js'**,  the mapped command is send to the target device defined for the service point `livingroom:light` in the **config.devices** table.
+After mapping the instruction to a pimatic action string, by using a mapping table defined in **'config.js'**,  the mapped command is send to the target device defined for the service point `livingroom:light` in the **config.devices** table.
 The use of the mapping table is optional.
 In case that there is no entry for the parsed instruction, the modul send a service request to the target device found in the **config.devices** table.
 This table also defines the protocol to use for the communication to the target device.
 With this mechanism it would be easy to implement other communication protocols like e.q.
 MQTT.
 In the examle the entry in the **config.devices** table include the required information to send a HTTP POST request to the pimatic REST API.

 ## Dependencies